gabrielalao/gabrielalao/README.md

 # About me

 Full-stack software engineer with 12 years of experience in various business domains, including eCommerce, dating apps, specialty healthcare, financial/engineering software, and more.
 As a tech lead, I have guided the back- and front-end sides of high-impact projects and established best practice standards so developers could collaborate effectively.
-I loves writing code and spends time every day learning new languages, frameworks,  workflow optimizations, etc.
+I love writing code and spends time every day learning new languages, frameworks,  workflow optimizations, etc.

 ## Programming Languages: